DanielSWaite190/apprenticeship_portfolio/inventory_app_project_v2_mysql/README.md

 Inventory App Project V2

-For this project I worked with a team of 3 other people to build a simple single app react application that used a sequelize database on the backend.
+For this project, I worked with a team of 3 other people to build a simple single app react application that used a sequelize database on the backend.
 On the front end with React, we created a form to create new users, we also had a home page that would show a list of all the users and a search filed to filter them out.
 All the data was saved with sequelize.

 ## Technologies
 React.js